C. Tangana: 2018–2019: Avida Dollars

-2020–present: Bien and El Madrileño
+2020–present: Bien, El Madrileño and new musical directions

-In April 2020, Tangana moved to rap-pop and sadcore music with folk elements, leaving trap and hip hop.
 On April 24 he released "Nunca Estoy", which was very well received by critics.
 It reached the top spot on the PROMUSICAE chart, and became Tangana's first number one hit in his career.
 The track sampled both "Cómo Quieres Que Te Quiera" by Rosario Flores and "Corazón Partío" by Alejandro Sanz.
 In May, Tangana announced his first EP as a signed artist, Bien, which was released through Sony Music on May 14, 2020, and debuted number one in Spain.
 He allied with Little Spain Productions to produce, write and direct his upcoming music videos.
 In September, Tangana revealed to Forbes that his upcoming studio album would be very different from his previous releases and that it would be named El Madrileño.

 On October 8, Tangana released the lead single of El Madrileño.
 "Demasiadas Mujeres" became popular in Spain; it debuted at the top of the PROMUSICAE chart and being gold-certified in only a week for selling over 20,000 copies.
 The song contrasted with everything Tangana had done and included a Holy Week marching band from Cádiz.
 The song included a message of frustration and elements of folk.
 Its music video included a scene of Tangana's own funeral and references to his past relationships with Rosalía and Berta Vázquez.
 On November 6, Tangana released "Tú Me Dejaste de Querer", which he called "the most important song of his career".
 He defined the track as a combination of rumba and bachata with elements of flamenco music.
 The track broke the record for the most-streamed song in Spain in a 24-hour period with 1.6 million national streams.
 Internationally, "Tú Me Dejaste de Querer" debuted at number 31 on the Spotify Global chart, marking the first entry of Tangana on the list.

 In January 2021, Tangana released the single "Comerte Entera" featuring Toquinho on El Madrileño.

 C. Tangana released El Madrileño on February 26, 2021.
 The album broke records in streaming services, and Tangana became the first Spanish artist to reach No. 1 in the global new albums list and place the whole album's tracklist in the top 25 of Top 100 Songs in Spain.

+The reissue La Sobremesa includes the song Te Venero which Tangana composed as an hommage to and recorded with the legendary Cuban singer Omara Portuondo.

+At the 36th Goya Awards ceremony 2022 in Valencia, Tangana presented this song in live TV as a duet with the young Catalan jazz musician Rita Payés.

+This collaboration was as well a part of the following tour Sin cantar ni afinar.

+In July 2023, "Oliveira dos cen anos", a song composed by C. Tangana as an anthem for the 100th anniversary of Galician football club Celta de Vigo, was presented.
+C. Tangana described it as the most culturally significant piece of his career.